What are estrogenic compounds?

 “Estrogens (estron: E1; estradiol: E2; estriol: E3) are major water pollutants.
 For the removal of estrogens, activated carbon (AC) and ozone treatments were employed, and the chemical oxygen demand (COD) and pH of a single solution and multiple solution systems were investigated.
 The removal of estrogens increased with the amount of AC.
 The percentage of removed estrogens by AC in the single solution system was greater than that in the ternary solution system.”

-Black Berkey® purification elements have been successfully tested for reduction of several EDC’s; including Progesterone, Octylphenol, Nonylphenol, THMs and BPA.
+Black Berkey® Elements have been successfully tested for reduction of several EDC’s; including Progesterone, Octylphenol, Nonylphenol, THMs and BPA.
 And, while estrogen and EE2 have not been specifically tested, the assumption is that these contaminants will also be removed from water, based on the reduction testing conducted on similar EDC’s.
 See testing link below:

 New Millennium ALWAYS recommends that you use the cleanest source of water available; however we understand that during emergencies a clean source of water may not be available.